6-8 Resources: If You Build It, They Will Read!

 High Interest Reading Inventory

 We will read about things we are interested in, right?
 So here is your opportunity to find out what really interests your child.
-Take a few minutes to fill out the Reading Inventory so that you can choose print information that will truly interest your student.
+Take a few minutes to fill out the Reading Interest Inventory so you can choose print information that will truly interest your student.

 - Fun Newspaper Activities for Families (PDF)